iiroj/html-renderer-webpack-plugin/README.md

 #### assets

-An object with all webpack's compiled assets, seperated by their file extensions into arrays.
+An object with all of webpack's compiled asset filenames, seperated by their file extensions into arrays.

+#### compilationAssets

+The raw contents of webpack's compilation.assets.

 #### filename